 Conceptual photographs may also use various elements from other visual arts forms such as painting and sculpture.
-This cross-pollination has led to some confusion over what exactly constitutes conceptual photography and even whether it is a separate genre at all, but it seems clear that photojournalism, documentary photography, fine art photography and conceptual photography are all distinct genres with their own conventions and expectations for style, content and presentation.
+This cross-pollination has led to some confusion over what exactly constitutes conceptual photography and even whether it is a separate genre at all, but it seems clear that conceptual photography is a distinct genres with its own conventions and expectations for style, content, and presentation.

 Conceptual Photography Examples

-For example, you could take multiple head shots of people and combine them so they look like one person with six heads.
-Another common technique is to put an object out of place where it normally isn’t found; for example, if you’re taking pictures of people in front of your house, you could set up dolls or men
+For example, you could take multiple headshots of people and combine them so they look like one person with six heads.
+Another common technique is to show an out of place object.

 Conceptual Photography Tips